Interview with a scientist: Cell Atlas - past, present and future challenges

-Subcellular distribution is an essential step in protein characterization, as it is often directly linked to the function of the protein, its regulation, and the availability of possible interaction partners.
-On a cellular level, the knowledge of a complete organellar proteome helps to understand its role in revealing novel functions.
+Subcellular distribution is an essential step in protein characterization, as it is often directly linked to the protein's function, its regulation, and the availability of possible interaction partners.
+Thus, on a cellular level, the knowledge of a complete organellar proteome helps to understand its role in revealing novel functions.

 Q3: What is the translational application, if any?

 One possible application could be the discovery of novel biomarkers for cancer.
-For example, if we identify a gene that shows variations in the expression levels in single cells and that is correlated with the cell cycle, we can search for that gene in the HPA database (specifically in the Pathology Atlas) to understand whether it is highly expressed in a specific tumor cell line and if this correlates to shorter patient survival.
+For example, suppose we identify a gene that shows variations in the expression levels in single cells and that is correlated with the cell cycle.
+In that case, we can search for that gene in the HPA database (specifically in the Pathology Atlas) to understand whether it is highly expressed in a specific tumor cell line and if this correlates to shorter patient survival.